kiranz/just-api/docs/docs/features.md

 **Test specific hooks**

-   These can be specified for each as required.
+   These can be specified for each test as required.

- - Before test  (runs before a spec, you can use this hook to setup test prerequisites )
+ - Before test  (runs before the spec, you can use this hook to setup test pre-requisites )
- - After test  (runs after a passed spec, you can use this hook to teardown/clear any test specific data  )
+ - After test  (runs after the spec if spec passes, you can use this hook to teardown/clear any test specific data  )

-Checkout some samples of hooks [here](https://github.com/kiranz/just-api/tree/master/test/cli/src/suites/hooks)
+Check out some samples of hooks [here](https://github.com/kiranz/just-api/tree/master/test/cli/src/suites/hooks)

 ## Dynamic request construction

-Static specification of request is not possible for all sort of test.
-Sometimes a test depends on data returned by another request, where you would want to run the dependency spec first and fetch required data from it and pass it on to request.
-To handle usecases like this, Just-API provides a
-`before_test` hook for every test.
-Using this hook you can run test prerequisites and update request data for actual test.
+Static specification of a request is not possible all the time.
+Sometimes a test depends on data returned by another request, where you would want to run the dependency spec first and fetch required data from it and pass it on to current test request.
+To handle usecases like this, Just-API provides a `before_test` hook for every test.
+Using this hook you can run test pre-requisites and update request data for actual test.

 Typically we need to build dynamic requests when a request depends on the data received from another request.
 In such cases, you can run the dependency spec in before_test hook and use the response to build the actual request for test.

 ### Headers

-Updating or overriding request headers in before test:
+Updating or overriding request headers in `before test` hook:

 ```yaml
   - name: send headers specified in before test hook